 Study Design and Location

-Colonies of Montipora capitata across Kāne’ohe Bay, O’ahu, Hawai’i, USA were tagged and sampled in order to analyze the spatial variability of Symbiodinium clades C and D. Corals were tagged -on patch reefs and fringing reefs in the northern, central and southern regions of Kāne’ohe Bay (Fig. 1).
-Colonies at five patch reefs and three fringing reefs were tagged in each regionregions of the bay with an additional patch reef in the southern region’.
-At each patch reef, 30 colonies were tagged; 10 colonies each from windward slope, top and leeward slope with.Along the windward and leeward slopes, colonies were tagged on a depth gradient.
-Given the lack of leeward slope on fringing reefs, 20 colonies were tagged at each site; 10 colonies each from the top and slope. the patchsThe slope was again tagged on a depth gradient.
-Fieldwork sampling of colonies took place between 7 June 2016 and 12 August 2016.Reefs lacking colonies from depths greater than 5 meters were re-visited and five additional colonies were sampled. according to differences in mean sea level using NOAA’s daily tide tables for Moku o Lo’e, Kāne’ohe Bay at 6-minute intervals.
-In total, 16 patch reefs and 9 fringing reefs were sampled across Kāne’ohe Bay resulting in a sample size of n=707 colonies.
-Fragments from each colony were frozen in liquid nitrogen and archived for future use in DNA extraction and collaborative efforts analyzing biogeochemistry and energetics in Kāne’ohe Bay.
-Fig. 1.
-Study reefs in Kāne’ohe Bay, O’ahu, Hawai’i, USA.
-Inset shows location of Kāne’ohe Bay (box) on the island of O’ahu.
+Individual colonies of Montipora capitata were tagged and sampled to determine the spatial variability of Symbiodinium clades C and D found in colonies from different habitats.
+All corals were sampled from Kāne’ohe Bay, located on the east side of O’ahu in Hawai’i, USA.
+Corals were tagged with medium-sized yellow cattle tags throughout Kāne’ohe Bay (Fig. 1).
+Colonies at five patch reefs and three fringing reefs were tagged in each of the northern, middle and southern regions of the bay with an additional submerged reef south of the Hawai’i Institute of Marine Biology.
+At each patch reef, 30 colonies were tagged; 10 colonies each from windward slope, top and leeward slope with depth recorded using a depth gauge.
+Given the lack of leeward slope on fringing reefs, 20 colonies were tagged at each site; 10 colonies each from the top and slope.
+At the tops of the patch reefs and the fringe sites most colonies were between 0 and 1 meter depth.
+Along the windward and leeward slopes, colonies were tagged randomly at a depth from 0.5 meters to 15 meters.
+Reefs lacking colonies from depths greater than 5 meters were re-visited and five additional colonies were sampled.
+Depth was later adjusted according to differences in mean sea level using NOAA’s daily tide tables for Moku o Lo’e, Kāne’ohe Bay at 6-minute intervals.
+In total, 16 patch reefs and 9 fringing reefs were sampled across Kāne’ohe Bay resulting in a total of 707 colonies sampled.
+Tagging, photographing and sampling of colonies took place between 7 June 2016 and 12 August 2016.

 Sample Collection and Processing

-Ten weights with attached floats were randomly deployed castalong a depth gradient at each reef areaarea of the reef.
-The closest colony of M. capitata in proximity to each float was tagged and a small branch fragment (~4-5cm) was removed.
-In situ photographs with an included scale bar and color standard were taken of each colony.for color morph and size analysis by visual asses TTissue biop shortly after collection (never greater than 1.5 hours),sies were taken from each collected fragment anwhich placed in 500L DNA buffer (5M NaCl, 0.5M EDTA) with 1% sodium dodecyl sulfate (SDS)and the remaining fragment was frozen in liquid nitrogen to be stored at -80°C as an archive for future analyses.
+Ten weights with attached floats were randomly cast from the surface across a distance of approximately 20 meters on each reef area (the top and both types of slope).
+The closest colony of M. capitata to each float was tagged and sampled.
+Each sample consisted of a small branch fragment (~4-5cm) taken from the tip of a branch located at the top of the colony.
+In situ photographs with an included scale bar and color standard were taken of each colony.
+The coral fragment was subsampled for a tissue biopsy shortly after collection (never greater than 1.5 hours), which was placed in 500L DNA buffer (5M NaCl, 0.5M EDTA) with 1% sodium dodecyl sulfate (SDS).
+The remaining fragment was frozen in liquid nitrogen immediately and archived at -80°C in the laboratory.
 DNA was extracted from each sample biopsy following a modified CTAB-chloroform protocol (dx.doi.org/10.17504/protocols.io.dyq7vv).

 Symbiodinium Community Analysis